(EXPANDED FROM 8/19/2022)

 Fast-forward 40 years, when GM collapsed.
 Automotive News reporter Robert Sherefkin (2008) wryly noted, “You might say that the government didn’t have to dilute GM’s power.
 GM did it all by itself.”

-Yes, GM did.
-Along the way, the automaker’s leadership has being dutifully honored in the Automotive Hall of Fame.
+Yes, GM did — but at great cost to the country.
+Along the way, the automaker’s failed leadership has been dutifully honored in the Automotive Hall of Fame.

-Imagine: Two giant companies are split into five
+Imagine: Two giant companies were split into five

-• Chevrolet Motors Corp. — Chevrolet cars and trucks
+- Chevrolet Motors Corp. — Chevrolet cars, light trucks and GM Australia

-• Pontiac Motors — Pontiac, Oldsmobile, Opel, Vauxhall and GM South America
+- Pontiac Motors — Pontiac, Oldsmobile and GM Europe

-• General Motors Company — Buick, Cadillac, GMC and Holden
+- General Motors Company — Buick, Cadillac, GMC heavy-duty trucks and GM South America

-• The Ford Company — Ford cars and trucks
+- The Ford Company — Ford cars, trucks and Ford of Australia

-• Lincoln-Mercury Corp. — Mercury, Lincoln, Ford of Australia, Europe and South America
+- Lincoln-Mercury Corp. — Mercury, Lincoln, and Ford of Europe and South America

-A transition period would obviously be needed whereby the newly independent companies were still partially enmeshed.
+A transition period would have been needed where the newly independent companies were still partially enmeshed.
 For example, any nameplates that shared platforms and major components would have continued to do so at least in the short run.
-However, being separate companies would not have precluded them from longer-term partnerships when those were mutually beneficial.
+However, being separate companies would not have precluded them from longer-term partnerships that were mutually beneficial.

 Prime goal: to increase diversity of approaches